Cloover-xyz/core/README.md

 ClooverRaffle is a decentralized non-custodial NFT Raffle protocol where users can create and participate in raffle.
 Raffles' creators make their own NFT as winning price.

-- Raffle's creator can set the number of tickets, the price of each ticket and the duration of the raffle.
-Creator can also set a minimum amount of ticket's sales as an insurance, if the amount of ticket's sales is under the insurance's amount, the creator can claim back the NFT.
+- Raffle's creator can specify the total number of tickets, the cost of a ticket and the duration of the raffle.
 - User can purchase tickets with token defined by the raffle's creator.
-- When the raffle is over, a random winner is selected using ChainLinkVRF subscription.
+- When the raffle is over, a random winner is selected using ChainLinkVRF V2.
 The winner will be able to claim the NFT and the raffle's creator to claim ticket's sales amount.
-- If creator set an insurance and the amount of ticket's sales is under the insurance's amount, user can claim back their ticket's price plus a bonus link to a part of the insurance per tickets purchased.
+- In case the creator has specified a minimum amount of ticket that need to be sold, he will have to pay a part of the expected amount raised.
+If the minimum amount of ticket is not reached, creator can claim back his NFT and participants can claim back their ticket's price plus a bonus link to a part of the amount the creator has paid per tickets purchased.
+If the minimum amount of ticket is reached the raffle can be complete and the winner can claim the NFT.

-TL;DR: Instead of selling your NFT for a fix price, you can create a raffle with your own condition (insurance, ticket prices, etc.) and let's user participate to win your NFT.
+TL;DR: Instead of selling your NFT for a fix price, you can create a raffle with your own condition (minium ticket , ticket prices, etc.) and let's user participate to win your NFT.

 ---